 Aguinaldo (Christmas Payment)

 Aguinaldo is considered a regular part of an employee’s wages.
-It is not a bonus and is required by law to be paid to all full time employees and it is optional for part-time staff.
+It is not a bonus and is required by law to be paid to all employees as per Article 87 of the LEY FEDERAL DEL TRABAJO.
 Payment is to be made before December 20th although many pay a week or more earlier.
 The Aguinaldo amount to be paid is what an employee would earn over a 15-day period which is half of a typical month.

-Termination pay amounts I can calculate for employees.
+Termination pay (Finiquito) amounts I can calculate for employees.
 Mexican labor laws are pro worker.
-This is why employment contracts are so important identifying hours and days of work, duties, expectations, etc. And when violations of the contract they are noted in writing, presented to employee and signed.
+This is why employment contracts are so important identifying hours and days of work, duties, expectations, etc. And when violations of the contract they are noted in writing, they are to be presented to employee and signed.

 Employees who voluntarily resign their jobs, as well as those who are justifiably dismissed with cause, are only entitled to accrued benefits up to date of termination.
 When an employee is terminated when work is time specified, employment such as a specific building project, or just cause, that is well documented, then no severance is required.

-Therefore, there is the need for an employment contract specifying hours and days of work, duties, etc. Unless termination is voluntary or justified as per list below, termination pay includes 3-month’s salary plus 20 days for each year worked plus prorated vacation and Christmas pay.
+Therefore, there is the need for an employment contract specifying hours and days of work, duties, etc. Unless termination is voluntary or justified as per list below, termination pay includes 3-month’s salary plus 20 days for each year worked plus prorated vacation and Aguinaldo Christmas pay.
 Employees with 15 or more years of seniority who are dismissed with or without just cause, or who resign, are also entitled to a seniority premium equivalent to 12 days' salary for each year of service.
-However, the seniority premium cannot exceed two times the minimum daily wage.To calculate daily wage divide total weekly pay by 7 (even if employee works 6 or less days per week).
+However, the seniority premium cannot exceed two times the minimum daily wage.To calculate daily wage (salario diario) divide total weekly pay by 7 (even if employee works 6 or less days per week).
 Example: a person works only 1 day a week making 300 pesos.
 The wage used in the calculator would be 300/7 = 43 pesos.
 If that person works 3 days a week making 300 pesos a day that is 900 / 7 = 129 pesos per day for the calculator.
 And the wage at time of termination is used to calculate all payouts even if the person in previous years made less or worked less hours.
+If a person is terminated with cause select "DESPIDO JUSTIFICADO".
+When is asked to quit working without justification such as when selling a house or services simply no longer required then select "DEPIDO INJUSTIFICADO".
+If a person voluntarily resigns please select "RENUNCIA VOLUNTARIA".
 Here is the link for calculating termination pay (FINIQUITO).
-Please, do not include the 12 days payout unless a person has 15 years of employment.
+Please include an additional 12 days of payment per year only when a person has 15 or more years of employment regardless of reason for termination.
+It is not to be calculated when a person has worked less than 15 years.

 Termination pay must be paid at the time of termination or regular salary shall continue until the termination is paid in full.
 If the compensation is not paid when the employee is dismissed (e.g. when there is a labor lawsuit), then the employer is to pay all salaries that would have been earned during the period in which this delay took place (assuming that the employee won the labor lawsuit), up though the date of the payment.
 If the employee quits voluntarily, termination pay is not required.